 We’ve tested the Great Expectations Provider with beta users and are pumped to now roll it out to a broader audience.
 And we’re just getting started; the Provider is fully open-source and we’re looking forward to extending it to accommodate additional use cases.
 If you’d like to get involved, we’d love your input.
 Please feel free to submit a PR, open up a GitHub issue, or reach out to us.

-Huge shoutout to Sam Bail and the rest of the Great Expectations team for being great partners on this project, and to Brian Lavery from the New York Times and Nick Benthem from Everlane for valuable feedback along the way.
-We’re excited to continue building a world-class UX around Great Expectations and Airflow!
+Lastly, huge shoutout to Sam Bail and the rest of the Great Expectations team for being great partners on this project, and to Brian Lavery from the New York Times and Nick Benthem from Everlane for valuable feedback along the way.